-1 Linnaan Trans. vol. xi. p.
-205. It is remarkable how all the circumstances connected with the salt-lakes in Siberia and Patagonia are similar.
+&lt;sup>1 Linnean Trans., vol. xi. p.
+205. It is remarkable how all the circumstances connected with the salt lakes in Siberia and Patagonia are similar.
 Siberia, like Patagonia, appears to have been recently elevated above the waters of the sea.
-In both countries the salt-lakes occupy shallow depressions in the plains; in both the mud on the borders is black and fetid; beneath the crust of common salt, sulphate of soda or of magnesia occurs, imperfectly crystallised; and in both, the muddy sand is mixed with lentils of gypsum.
-The Siberian salt-lakes are inhabited by small crustaceous animals; and flamingoes (Edin.
-New Philos.
-Jour.
-Jan.
-1830) likewise frequent them.
-As these circumstances, apparently so trifling, occur in two distant continents, we may feel sure that they are the necessary results of common causes.-See Pallas's Trav.ls, 1793 to 1794, pp. 129-134.

-the upper regions of the atmosphere, and even the surface of perpetual snow-all support organic beings.
+In both countries the salt lakes occupy shallow depressions in the plains; in both the mud on the borders is black and fetid; beneath the crust of common salt, sulphate of soda or of magnesia occurs, imperfectly crystallized; and in both the muddy sand is mixed with lentils of gypsum.
+The Siberian salt in the brine-pans at Lymington; but only in those in which the fluid has attained, from evaporation, considerable strength-namely, about a quarter of a pound of salt to a pint of water.
+Well may we affirm that every part of the world is habitable!
+Whether lakes of brine or those subterranean ones hidden beneath volcanic mountains-warm mineral springs-the wide expanse and depths of the ocean-the upper regions of the atmosphere, and even the surface of perpetual snow-all support organic beings.

 To the northward of the Rio Negro, between it and the inhabited country near Buenos Ayres, the Spaniards have only one small settlement, recently established at Bahia Blanca.
 The distance in a straight line to Buenos Ayres is very nearly five hundred British miles.
 The wandering tribes of horse Indians, which have always occupied the greater part of this country, having of late much harassed the outlying estancias, the government at Buenos Ayres equipped some time since an army under the command of General Rosas for the purpose of exterminating them.
-The troops were now encamped on the banks of the Colorado; a river lying about eighty miles northward of the Rio Negro.
+The troops were now encamped on the banks of the Colorado: a river lying about eighty miles northward of the Rio Negro.
 When General Rosas left Buenos Avres he struck in a direct line across the unexplored plains: and as the country was thus pretty well cleared of Indians, he left behind him, at wide intervals, a small party of soldiers with a troop of horses (a posta), so as to be enabled to keep up a communication with the capital.
-As the Beagle intended to call at Bahia Blanca, I determined to proceed there by land; and ultimately I extended my plan to travel the whole way by the postas to Buenos Ayres.
+As the "Beagle" intended to call at Bahia Blanca, I determined to proceed there by land; and ultimately I extended my plan to travel the whole way by the postas to Buenos Ayres.